Carols by Candlelight.

 Reading Minster’s Reverend Stephen Pullin acknowledged what was in everyone’s thoughts, ‘it’s hard not to be moved by homelessness, whether it’s hidden or on our streets’.

 Matt Allwright’s insightful appeal raised awareness of Launchpad’s anniversary year next year 2019.
 Forty years of helping the homeless in Reading.
 Jokingly Matt suggested being 39 is a dangerous year, mourning our youth, hankering after a sports car and suggested he’d buy Launchpad a cardigan for our fortieth birthday!
 His appeal moved on with a more serious message.
 Consumer research shows only 1% of what we buy we still use six months later and encouraged people to donate to Launchpad instead of buying ‘tat’.
 Donate to Launchpad and use your money for a positive purpose and finished with the snappy line ‘don’t buy tat when you can help someone buy a flat!’

-Launchpad’s tenth annual Carols by Candlelight service was the most successful to date and raised a staggering £11,313.61.
+Launchpad’s eleventh Carols by Candlelight service raised more than £8,000 from ticket sales and donations on the night!
 Thank you to all who attended, volunteered and supported the event.